Special Issue Call for Papers: Public Leadership in Times of Crisis—The Intersection of Political and Administrative Leadership Responding to Crisis

 Call for papers for: International Journal of Public Leadership

-In this instance, manuscripts should be between 4,000 and 6,000 words and would report on any type of quantitative or qualitative research undertaken by the author(s) involving the construction and/or testing of a model or framework or the presentation and analysis of survey or interview data.
+We welcome manuscripts between 6,000 and 8,500 words that report on any type of quantitative or qualitative research undertaken by the author(s) involving the construction and/or testing of a model or framework or the presentation and analysis of survey or interview data.
 We would also be interested in case studies of administrative leadership in times of crisis; these cases would describe actual interventions or experiences of administrative leaders within public sector organizations.

 ’t Hart, Paul and Lars Tummers (2019).
 Understanding Public Leadership.
 Red Globe Press.